QuintenMuyllaert/aroma2/README.md

 ## Project Layout

-- `main.c` — engine glue: embeds Lua 5.2, exposes minimal `love.graphics` functions, and drives the render loop.
+- `main.c` — engine glue: embeds Lua 5.2, exposes the `aroma.graphics` API (with `love.*` compatibility alias), and drives the render loop.
 - `lua-5.2/` — vanilla Lua 5.2 source used to build the interpreter.
-- `main.lua` — Love2D-style script that defines `love.load`, `love.update`, and `love.draw` for the spinning triangle.
+- `js/` — modern JS helpers (texture-store, module bootstrap) that are bundled with esbuild.
-- `Makefile` — builds the WASM module, preloads `main.lua`, and produces the WebGL-ready output in `dist/`.
+- `Makefile` — orchestrates both the wasm build and the JS bundle.
-- `shell.html` — tiny HTML wrapper that defines the `<canvas>` the runtime renders into.
+- `shell.html` — HTML wrapper with code editor and canvas, copied to `dist/index.html`.